aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/exchange-server-integration/aspose-email-java-autodiscover-ews-calendar-management/_index.md

 ### License Acquisition

-Aspose.Email offers different licensing options, including a free trial and temporary licenses for evaluation purposes.
-To get started:
+Aspose.Email offers a free trial and temporary licenses for evaluation.
+Follow these steps:

-1. **Download the Library**: Visit [Releases](https://releases.aspose.com/email/java/) to download Aspose.Email.
+1. **Download the Library** from the official releases page – see [Releases](https://releases.aspose.com/email/java/) or [Aspose Releases](https://releases.aspose.com/email/java/).
-2. **Acquire a Temporary License**: Obtain a temporary license from [Aspose's Purchase Page](https://purchase.aspose.com/temporary-license/).
+2. **Get a Temporary License** from the temporary‑license portal – see [Aspose's Purchase Page](https://purchase.aspose.com/temporary-license/) or [Aspose Temporary License Page](https://purchase.aspose.com/temporary-license/).
-3. **Purchase a Full License**: For continued use, consider purchasing a full license at [Aspose Purchase](https://purchase.aspose.com/buy).
+3. **Purchase a Full License** for production use – see [Aspose Purchase](https://purchase.aspose.com/buy) or [Purchase Page](https://purchase.aspose.com/buy).

-After obtaining your license, initialize Aspose.Email as follows:
+After you have the `.lic` file, load it at application start:

 ```java
 // Load the license file